i-D's music class of 2017: raye | read | i-D

 If your life was a short story, what would the key points leading up to today?

 Definitely writing my first song with my dad when I was 10.
-He plays keys so I learnt from him when I was really young.
+He plays keys so I learned from him when I was really young.
 Then it would be leaving my old school and going to BRIT school.
 Then deciding to leave there and going straight into music.
-Then putting my first EP out.
-Then signing my deals and everything that's happening now.
+Putting my first EP out, then signing my deals and everything that's happening now.

 When you were little, what did you want to be when you grew up?